 to the Registrar at Ferrum College.

-Ferrum’s teacher preparation program is built upon the following premises:
+Ferrum’s teacher preparation program is built upon the following premises that the

--That the teacher candidate will gain expertise in creating, facilitating, and evaluating
+-gain expertise in creating, facilitating, and evaluating meaningful, developmentally

 - Actions based upon informed decisions predicated on research about effective teaching